Skip to content

 Surface elevation applied to a scene

-Now you have a new camera you can apply to your scene view.
-You can apply it immediately using setViewpointCamera as shown in the code below, or the camera can be animated to the new position using one of the asynchronous methods.
+You now have a new camera to apply to the view.
+You can apply it immediately using setViewpointCamera, as shown in the code below for an ArcGISSceneView, or the camera can be animated to the new position using one of the asynchronous methods.

 Use dark colors for code blocksCopy